gvwilson/thirdbit/src/fiction/santas/index.md

 so let's just skip ahead to the moment after he washed his hands.*

 Finner slid the door open.
-The elf hadn't moved,
+The elf hadn't shifted,
 and neither had her scowl,
 but her ray gun was holstered on her hip instead of in her hand.
 "Let's go," she ordered,
 nodding to show the way.
-"And no funny busi—damn, why do they always run?"
+"And remember, don't try anything—damn, why do they always run?"
 Because of course that's what Finner did.

 His boots thumped on the rubberized floor as he pelted down the corridor.